shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 As a case study, "rindolf" (see [his contact info](https://www.shlomifish.org/me/contact-me/)) encourages you to:

 1. lookup his bank credentials on GitHub, and
-2. assuming he has over 30 millions
+2. assuming he has over 30 millions US dollars in the bank.
+3. extract 25,000 US dollars , which should allow you to support yourself for many days.

 ### Which music do you listen to while programming?